 Research supported by this grant should be specifically directed toward the advancement of the state of knowledge in the theory, techniques, and application of facial plastic and reconstructive surgery.
 While not specifically required, proposals, which aim to introduce new knowledge and methodology from other disciplines to research in facial plastic and/or reconstructive surgery, or which demonstrate collaborative effort with members of other related disciplines are encouraged.
 Projects must be designed so as to yield useful information within the period of award, but priority will be given to projects that are also innovative with promise to develop into new long-range or expanded research programs capable of attracting funding from other sources.

 Each year the Board of Directors and/or the AAFPRS Research Committee may identify research areas of strategic importance to the Academy and the specialty.
 Submissions in these identified areas may receive additional consideration in the final evaluation process.
-Please contact the Academy for additional information.
+Please contact the Foundation for additional information at

 A letter of support from the Chair of the candidate’s academic department must accompany the application.
 This letter is to indicate a general level of support of the applicant, and to demonstrate the fact that the Department will make time, space, and other resources accessible for completion of the project.
 Applicants must obtain letters of support/understanding from all key personnel on the project.

-- Notification - The AAFPRS Foundation office will send letters of notification normally by July 1 of the award year.
-Please do not call the AAO-HNSF or AAFPRS office prior to that time to inquire about results.
+- The AAFPRS Foundation office will send letters of notification normally by July 1 of the award year.
+Please do not call the AAFPRS office prior to that time to inquire about results.